Improving digestive health by combining clinical and basic research

 We bring an interdisciplinary approach to improving digestive health by incorporating the strengths of many diverse scientific perspectives and methods including diet and nutrition, understanding bacterial action, underlying biology, inflammation, and infection.

-If you are interested in postgraduate research with our group:
+If you are interested in postgraduate research with our group, contact us by:

 Bacteria in the pathogenesis of gastrointestinal disease